Copyleaks/NodeJS-Plagiarism-Checker/README.md

 <h2>Copyleaks NodeJs SDK</h2>
 <p>
-Copyleaks SDK enables you to scan text for plagiarism and detect content distribution online, using the <a href="https://copyleaks.com">Copyleaks plagiarism checker cloud</a>.
+Copyleaks SDK enables you to scan text for plagiarism and detect content distribution online, using the <a href="https://copyleaks.com">Copyleaks plagiarism checker</a> API.
 </p>
 <p>
 Using Copyleaks SDK you can check for plagiarism in: